BenRKarl/sinatra_to-do_app/README.md

     * public
     * views

-This is probably a good time to remind you that you can quit `psql` by typing `/q`.
-Now go back up and make sure to complete steps 1 & 2 and take a drink of water.

-OK now open up that Gemfile and add in the below dependencies.
-Keep in mind that you can include any number of the millions of gems available at rubygems.org.
-For this app we should only need the below.
-If you're curious about what they do I encourage you to read up on their documentation.
+Open up that Gemfile and add in the below dependencies.
+Again, since this is a basic app, we don't have many depenencies.

 ```ruby
 source 'https://rubygems.org'